puavo-org/lsiommu/README.md

 # lsiommu

-Lists all IOMMU groups and their associated PCI devices.
+A command-line utility for Linux, which lists IOMMU groups and the associated PCI devices.

 ## Dependencies

-- libudev
+- a C11-capable compiler.
 - make
-- meson
-- ninja-build
 - pkg-config
+- libudev but only when built with udev discovery.

 ## Building

-There are two approaches for doing builds.

-Run `make` in order to create a *development build*.
-It takes care of orchestrating Meson to create a debug build.
-A sysfs discovery backend, instead of udev, can be selected as follows:  `make DISCOVERY=sysfs`.

-Orchestrate `meson` manually in order to create *production builds*.
+- `make` or `make DISCOVERY=udev` builds a udev backed version.
+- `make DISCOVERY=sysfs` builds a sysfs backed version.

+## License

+This project is licensed under the **GNU General Public License v3.0**.
+Read [LICENSE](LICENSE) for the full license text.